Marketing calendar templates

 There are many ways to customize these details.
 Be sure to balance the level of detail needed with the effort it takes to maintain the calendar.
 Do not feel like you have to include everything — find what works for your team and your marketing goals.

-The calendar templates included here are tailored to functional groups in marketing — events, content, social media, and communications.
+The marketing calendar templates included here are tailored to functional groups — events, content, social media, and communications.
 There is also a calendar for go-to-market launches and an integrated calendar to use across groups.
 Download and customize further to fit your needs.

 This calendar can be used by content marketers as an editorial calendar.
-Use different colors to designate different types of content — blog posts, customer stories, white papers, etc. You can copy, edit, and move the colored boxes to customize the calendar for your team.
+Use different colors to designate different types of content — blog posts, customer stories, white papers, etc. You can copy, edit, and move the colored boxes to customize this content marketing calendar for your team.

 This integrated calendar brings all marketing efforts together into a single, high-level view.
 This format is useful when presenting your marketing mix to leaders and other stakeholders.